|

 15. Using Multiple Servers for Failover

-If you have multiple NetModem Servers installed, you can allow clients to maintain a list of servers to attempt to connect to each time a Virtual COM port is opened.
+If multiple NetModem Servers are installed, clients can be configured to maintain a list of servers to attempt to connect to each time a Virtual COM port is opened.
 If the first server on the list is either full or unreachable for any reason, the client tries the next Server on the list.
 Note: Each NetModem Server requires a separate license.

 The Client Configuration Screen looks different when Use Multiple Server failover enabled.
 The usual input fields for IP Address, Port, and Pool are replaced with the Server List options.
 These allow you to choose from several different lists of servers, and will allow you to edit any one of those lists.
 Up to 20 Server Lists can be defined, and each server list allows